Healthy food and eating

 Healthy Food and drink at St. Joseph's School

 Through school assemblies, lessons and a whole school focus we have now improved our lunchboxes.
-Approximately 33% of school bring a packed lunch to school.
+Previously, approximately 33% of school brought a packed lunch to school.
+This has now reduced to 20%, as more children are choosing a school meal.
 Through consultation with parents, advice leaflets etc all children now bring a packed lunch with a piece of fruit or vegetable.
 The varieties of food and nutritional values in the lunchboxes has increased greatly.

 Views from pupils: